WebOfTrustInfo/rwot1-sf/Five-Desired-WoT-Features.md

 ## Abstract

-I provide a brief description of five features that should be envisioned for the WoT of the future.
+I provide a brief description of five desirable features for a web of trust-based ratings and reputation system of the future.

 ## Introduction